Emily Virgin: Political career

-In 2010, she won election to the House against Mike Hunt, a self-employed lawn care professional.
+In 2010, she won election to the House against Kent Hunt, a self-employed lawn care professional.
 At the time she was the youngest representative in the Democratic caucus, at 24 years old, although two younger Republicans were elected that same year.
 She campaigned on improving education in Oklahoma and fighting education cuts.

 In 2015, the Oklahoma Legislature considered a religious freedom bill that would allow businesses to refuse services to individuals based on the business owner's religious beliefs, mainly in reference to bakers and photographers opposed to same-sex marriage.
 Virgin gained notice for proposing an amendment that would require the businesses to publicly post a notice specifying what classes of patrons they would refuse services to, in an attempt to derail the bill.
 The bill stalled the following week.

 In May 2017, Virgin was elected House Democratic Caucus Chair; her term was to start the following year.
 As of 2017, Virgin is on the Appropriations and Budget Committee, Higher Education and Career Tech Committee, Judiciary – Civil and Environmental Committee, and Public Safety Committee.

 On November 15, 2018, Virgin was named the Minority Leader for the Oklahoma House of Representatives, succeeding Steve Kouplen.